pukoframework/pukoframework.github.io/docs/basics/authentication.md

 ---

-First step to set up an *Authentication* features in Puko Framework is typing this command in console/terminal:
+The first step to set up the Authentication feature in the Puko Framework is to type the following command in the console/terminal:

 ```text
 php puko setup auth <auth_name>
 ```

-You can type any name related to the entity. ex: `StudentAuth`, `GuestAuth` and so on.
-You can have more than one auth features to.
+You can choose any name related to the entity, for example, **StudentAuth** or **GuestAuth**.
+You can have more than one authentication feature.

-For example the command should look like this:
+For example, the command should look like this:

 ```text
 php puko setup auth StudentAuth
 ```

-After the command executed *file class* will auto-generated and placed in _plugins/auth_ directory.
+After executing the command, a file class will be automatically generated and placed in the _plugins/auth_ directory:

 ```text
 - plugins/